draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

 token_meta_role      oidc
 ```

 Success!
-We logged in, however, we only received the default policy.
+We have logged in; however, we only received the default policy.
 Let's fix this.

 ## Map the App Roles to external groups

-Now that the login is succesful, we need to assign permissions in Vault based on the received App Roles.
+Now that the login is successful, we need to assign permissions in Vault based on the received App Roles.
 To do this, we must use the concept of identity groups in Vault.
-To learn more, read the [documentation](https://learn.hashicorp.com/vault/identity-access-management/iam-identity) on them.
+Read the [documentation](https://learn.hashicorp.com/vault/identity-access-management/iam-identity) on them to learn more.

-As the groups come from Azure AD, we must use external groups and assign them aliases pointing to the roles in Azure AD.
+As the group information comes from Azure AD, we must use external groups and assign them aliases pointing to the roles in Azure AD.
 This must be done for any App Role we want to assign permissions to.
 In this case, these are the 'VaultUser' and 'VaultAdmin' roles.

+To create the external groups, we'll use the [`vault_identity_group`](https://www.terraform.io/docs/providers/vault/r/identity_group.html) resource.
+The groups will be named 'user' and 'admin'.

 {{< highlight hcl "hl_lines=5 11" >}}
 # main.tf